archway-network/archway-docs/docs/create/getting-started/setup.md

 Ok!
 ```

-If you migrate between networks by answering `y` or `yes` to the migration question and following the additional questions, your previous deployments history and script customisations will remain in tact.
+**Note: If you migrate between networks by answering `y` or `yes` to the migration question, and following the additional questions, your previous deployments history and script customisations will remain in tact.**